golden-layout/golden-layout/README.md

 Fired when a component's visibility needs to be changed.
 The handler is passed the container and a boolean specifying visibility.
 Typically, the handler would:
     * find the component in the map using container as the key,
     * change its visibility using the `display` property in the component's top level HTML element.
+* `ComponentContainer.virtualZIndexChangeRequiredEvent`\
+Fired when a component's z-index needs to be changed.
+The handler is passed the container and a logical z-index and the default style z-index.
+Typically, the handler would:
+    * find the component in the map using container as the key,
+    * change its z-index to the default style z-index.

 The apitest application demonstrates how virtual components are implemented.